Program: B.S., Biochemistry

 The B.S. degree in Biochemistry is designed for students who desire: (a) pre-medical, pre-dental, pre-pharmacy, or pre-veterinary preparation, (b) graduate study in biochemistry, or (c) careers in the life sciences that require an understanding of biological phenomena at the molecular level.

-The curriculum for the B.S. degree in Biochemistry has been reviewed by the American Chemical Society (ACS) and meet its requirements for approved programs.
+The curriculum for the B.S. degree in Biochemistry has been reviewed by the American Chemical Society (ACS) and meets its requirements for approved programs.

 1. Lower Division Required Courses (32 units)